THUfl12/NETest/README.md

 # NETest
-Some method for network embedding hhaha
+Some methods for network embedding